codefresh-io/docs.codefresh.io/_docs/getting-started/ci-codefresh.md

 **Promote image**
+Promote images either from the Codefresh UI, or automatically from pipelines by specifying an existing image in the pipeline step.
 Promote an image by copying it from one registry to another.
-You can promote images either from the Codefresh UI, or automatically from pipelines by specifying an existing image in the pipeline step.

 See:
 [Promoting Docker images]({{site.baseurl}}/docs/ci-cd-guides/working-with-docker-registries/#viewing-docker-images)